jidushanbojue/DockStream-master/README.md

 ## Please Note: this repository is intended to Protac-invent.

-* minor modification were conducted for resolving some incompatibility issues of Python environment
+   Minor modification were conducted for resolving some incompatibility issues of Python environment

+   In default docking component of Protac-invent, we choose "AutoDock Vina" as docking backends

+* 1. The version of AutoDock Vina changed to "AutoDock-Vina-1.2.3" (default: autodock_vina_1_1_2_linux_x86)
+* 2. The code of core (DockStream-master/dockstream/core/Autodockvina) is modified.
+* 3. The rest of the code can remain unchanged